-In spite of all those cliched views of California in the summer, October is actually one of the best times of year to visit.
-Weather is good almost anywhere, there's unlikely to be fog at the coast, and winter rains won't start until late in the month (if at all).
+In spite of all those cliches about California in the summer, October is actually one of the best times of year to visit.
+Weather is good almost anywhere, there's unlikely to be fog at the coast, and you can expect dry conditions and sunny skies al month.

 While the state may not be the best-known in the country for fall foliage, the golden-yellow aspen trees of the Eastern Sierras are an autumn highlight and typically at their peak in October.
 October may also be your last chance to travel over Tioga Pass from Yosemite before it closes due to winter snow build-up.